albertyumol/albertyumol.github.io/_posts/2019-02-27-FourierTransform.md

 As light from an object passes through an aperture, an inverted image of the that object is formed in the image plane.
 The FT operation can be treated as the aperture of the lens system.

-In numerical calculations and simulations, the best way (from my experience) of implementing FT is the Fast Fourier Transform (FFT).
-This method of FT implementation was developed by Cooley and Tukey.
-Almost all programming languages have modules for implementing the mighty FFT.
+In numerical calculations and simulations, the easiest way (from my experience that is) of implementing FT is the Fast Fourier Transform (FFT) developed by Cooley and Tukey.
+Almost all high level programming languages have modules for implementing the mighty FFT.

 **Familiarization with discrete FFT**

-In this post, different apertures (or FT operations) will be compared based from the corresponding image produced.
-With the knowledge of how FT works, two operations, namely convolution and correlation will be implemented for 2D signals.
+In this post, we will compare different apertures (or FT operations) based from the corresponding image produced.
+We will also implement two operations in FFT, namely convolution and correlation for 2D signals.
 Lastly, an edge-detection technique would be implemented using the FT.
 Shown below is the summary of the results for different apertures.

 {:refdef: style="text-align: center;"}